News / Record Keeping That Actually Helps Your Breedin...

 - Her history: how many days did she take last season?

-Without this, you're anxiously checking daily when she's not even close, or missing the lay because you weren't watching.
+Without this, you are anxiously checking daily when she is not even close, or missing the lay because you were not watching.

 Decision: Is this female ready to breed?